octabytes/octabytes.github.io/content/development/network/nebula.md

   iframe_website: /website-iframe/development/network/nebula
   dashboardImage:
   short_description: Nebula is a scalable overlay networking tool with a focus on performance, simplicity and security
-  description: Nebula, an open-source overlay networking tool, lets you seamlessly connect computers anywhere in the world.
+  description: "Nebula, an open-source overlay networking tool, lets you seamlessly connect computers anywhere in the world.
 It's portable, and runs on Linux, OSX, Windows, iOS and  Android.
 It includes encryption, security groups, certificates and tunneling, but what makes Nebula different is that it brings all of these ideas together, resulting in a sum greater than its individual parts.
-It can be used to connect a small number or tens of thousands of computers as required.
+It can be used to connect a small number or tens of thousands of computers as required."
   features:
     - title: Highly scalable
       description: The Nebula model is node-to-node, and can be used in as simple a configuration as installing on a computer that connects to a compute instance on DigitalOcean, or some other cloud provider.
 This scalability offers flexibility for internet of things (IoT) devices, providing public internet access but without explicitly allowing traffic in or out on predefined ports as a firewall rule.